Optimal error analysis of a non-uniform IMEX-L1 finite element method for time fractional PDEs and PIDEs: Numerical results

-\end{example} \begin{example} \cite{MR2873249} The aim of this example is to verify the performance of the proposed IMEX-L1 method and the impact of time-graded mesh for the case of non-smooth initial data $u_0$.
-We price European put option under the one-dimensional time-fractional Merton's jump-diffusion model where the truncated domain $\Omega = (-X, X)=(-1.5, 1.5)$.
-The problem is to find $u: \Omega \times J \rightarrow \mathbb{R}$, such that
+\begin{example} The aim of this example is to verify the performance of the proposed IMEX-L1 method and the impact of time-graded mesh for the case of non-smooth initial data $u_0$.
+We price the European put option under the one-dimensional time-fractional Merton's jump-diffusion model (see \cite{MR2873249} for $\alpha\to 1^{-}$) where the truncated domain $\Omega = (-X, X)=(-1, 1)$.
+The problem is to find $u: \Omega \times J \rightarrow \mathbb{R}$ such that

 where $R(x,t)= \int_{\mathbb{R}/ \Omega} u(y,t)\rho(y-x)dy$ and $\kappa = \int_{\mathbb R}(e^x-1)\rho(x)dx$.
 Let the parameters in the model be